GaddyW/Behavioral-Cloning-for-Driving/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* output video of a car driving autonomously around the first track
+![alt text][video1]

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing